-Revenues received from other local taxes include a 70-cent per pack cigarette tax, a recordation tax, a bank franchise tax, a motor vehicle license tax, telecommunication tax, admissions tax, a cable TV franchise license tax and penalty and interest on property taxes.
-For the fiscal year ended June 30, 2008, other local taxes represented 6.5 percent of total tax revenues.
-The previously levied cell phone tax and a portion of the telecommunication tax became part of the communications sales and use tax effective January 1, 2007.
+Revenues received from other local taxes include a 70-cent per pack cigarette tax, a recordation tax, a bank franchise tax, a motor vehicle license tax, telecommunication tax, admissions tax, and penalty and interest on property taxes.
+For the fiscal year ended June 30, 2009, other local taxes represented 3.3 percent of total tax revenues.
+The previously levied cable television franchise license tax, cell phone tax and a portion of the telecommunication tax became part of the communications sales and use tax effective January 1, 2007, leading to substantial decreases in this category for FY 2007 (when compared to FY 2006) and FY 2008 (when compared to FY 2007).